amartinhuertas/amartinhuertas.github.io/menu2.md

 @@im-100
 ![](/assets/figures/growingInTime.png)
 *Figure 1: In an {{am}} macroscopic simulation, one has to design a mechanism that approximates the geometry $\Omega(t)$ following the real scanning path of the machine.
-It is $*$impractical$*$ to produce body-fitted unstructured meshes conforming with $\Omega(t)$ at all times.
+It is **impractical** to produce body-fitted unstructured meshes conforming with $\Omega(t)$ at all times.
 Evolving geometries jeopardize the applicability of traditional simulation workflows.
 The proposed solution combines tree-based adaptive background meshes for the functional discretisation and cell-wise sub-meshes for integration purposes.*
 @@

 ##### Funding
-This {{rl}} has been most recently funded by means of the FETHPC-H2020 *ExaQute* project (spanning 2018-2021).
-In particular, within this project, I have had the role of leader of the Working Package ''WP3 - Space-time parallelization'' (project web page available at [http://exaqute.eu/](http://exaqute.eu/)). **This has allowed me to fund and supervise a 2-year post-doc on robust and scalable adaptive unfitted {{fe}} methods and non-linear preconditioners for highly non-linear and multi-scale solid mechanics problems, and set up my own research team to work on this research line.** I also prepared a winning project proposal for the  *''Personal Técnico de Apoyo (PTA) 2019''* call in order to co-fund the position at {{upc}}  of a scientific software engineer at my team during a 3-year period.
-Recently, my project proposal on space-time adaptive unfitted methods has been funded by the Australian National Computational Merit Allocation Scheme (NCMAS) 2021 call (available at [https://my.nci.org.au/mancini/ncmas/2021/](https://my.nci.org.au/mancini/ncmas/2021/)).
+This {{rl}} was funded by means of the FETHPC-H2020 *ExaQute* project (spanning 2018-2021).
+Besides, my project proposal on space-time adaptive unfitted methods has been funded by the Australian National Computational Merit Allocation Scheme (NCMAS) 2021 call.
 I have the role of co-{{pi}} in this project.

 In early stages, this line was (partially) funded by two large H2020 EU projects, namely the *CAxMan-Computer Aided Technologies for Additive Manufacturing* and *eMUSIC- Efficient Manufacturing for Aerospace Components USing Additive Manufacturing, Net Shape HIP and Investment Casting* projects, in which the applicant participated as a researcher.
 These projects do not have a strong research component, and are led by the industrial sector.
 However, they enabled joint collaboration efforts with leading experimental validation partners of {{am}} computer modelling tools.
 These include SKLSP in Xian, China, MCAM in Melbourne, Australia, and IK4-Lortek in Gipuzkoa, Spain.
 Both projects have strong technology-transfer potential.
 They include the application of their advances to the metal {{am}} process of several industrial use cases, such as the patented NUGEAR gearbox by STAM, Italy.

 ##### Publications
-The research work I have developed so far within RL1 has resulted in 6x research manuscripts
+The research work I developed within RL1 has resulted in 8x research manuscripts
- \citep{Badia2019a,Neiva2020,badia_stokes_2018,badia_aggregated_2017,Neiva2019a,Verdugo2019b} published in top quality JCR journals (Q1-ranked) and 2x preprints submitted for publication \citep{Badia2020,badia2020robust}.
+ \citep{Badia2019a,Neiva2020,badia_stokes_2018,badia_aggregated_2017,Neiva2019a,Verdugo2019b,Badia2020badia2020robust} published in top quality JCR journals (Q1-ranked).

 \label{sec_scalable_amr}
-##### Scalable Adaptive Mesh Refinement and coarsening (AMR) with dynamic load balancing via forests-of-trees
+##### Scalable Adaptive Mesh Refinement and coarsening with dynamic load balancing via forests-of-trees
 {{amr}} is a highly appealing technique for the computationally efficient solution of {{pdes}} problems exhibiting highly localized features, such as moving fronts, or internal boundary layers.
 The basic idea is simple, to adapt the mesh, possibly dynamically, i.e., in the course of the simulation, with a higher mesh resolution wherever it is needed.
 However, the materialization of this idea on petascale parallel distributed-memory computers is a daunting challenge in itself.
 Among others, mesh densification in localized areas can cause severe load unbalance. *The approach that I have pursued to tackle this challenge grounds on a new generation of petascale-capable algorithms and software for fast {{amr}} using adaptive tree-based meshes endowed with {{sfcs}}\citep{Holke2018}.
 {{sfcs}} are exploited for efficient data storage and traversal of the adaptive mesh, fast computation of hierarchy and neighborship relations among the mesh cells, and scalable partitioning and dynamic load balancing.
 In particular, {{sfcs}} remarkably offer a linear run-time solution to the problem of (re)partitioning a tree-based mesh into processors.
 For hexahedral meshes, the state-of-the-art in tree-based *amr* with {{sfcs}}  is available at the `p4est` software \citep{burstedde_p4est_2011,Isaac2014}, which has been proven to scale up to hundreds of thousands of cores.
 This approach can be generalized to other cell topologies as well \citep{Holke2018}.